drduh/macOS-Security-and-Privacy-Guide/README.md

 	* Ultimately, the security of a system depends on the capabilities of its administrator.
 	* Care should be taken when installing new software; only install from official sources that the developers indicate on their official website/github/etc.

+## Acquiring a Mac

+When you purchase your Mac, you might want to avoid it being linked back to you.
+Depending on your threat model, you might want to pay for it in cash in person rather than ordering online or purchasing with a credit/debit card.

 ## Installing macOS

 There are several ways to [install macOS](https://support.apple.com/102662).
 Choose your preferred method from the available options.